 Hypogonadism

-Hypogonadism REF: Cecil Texbook of Medicine 2006 | Ferri's Clinical Advisor: Instant Diagnosis and Treatment 2006 | UpToDate 2006
+Hypogonadism REF: Cecil Texbook of Medicine 2006 | Ferri's Clinical Advisor: Instant Diagnosis and Treatment 2006 | UpToDate 2006 |

-Primary Hypogonadism | Secondary Hypogonadism | Rx of Hypogonadism | hypogonadism2008.pdf
+Primary Hypogonadism | Secondary Hypogonadism | Rx of Hypogonadism | hypogonadism2008.pdf |

-Hypogonadism in a man refers to a decrease in either of the two major functions of the testes: sperm production and testosterone production.
+a decrease in either of the two major functions of the testes:

+production.
 Diminished testosterone secretion during adulthood leads to decreases in energy, libido, sexual hair, muscle mass, and bone mineral density, & possible erectile dysfunction.
+These abnormalities usually result from

 In occasional cases, however, a defect in the ability to respond to testosterone is the cause of hypogonadism.
+Primary hypogonadism is more common than secondary hypogonadism and differs in two characteristics:

 Secondary hypogonadism is less common than primary hypogonadism and differs in two characteristics: